TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 Information on Darknet and YOLO can be found at https://pjreddie.com/darknet/.

-This demonstration uses the fork of darknet found at https://github.com/AlexeyAB/darknet because it includes some useful enhancements.
-It saves the model every 100 iterations, it performs detection on an entire filder of images, and it calculates mAP.
+This demonstration uses the fork of darknet found at https://github.com/AlexeyAB/darknet because it includes some useful enhancements:
+1. Saves the model every 100 iterations
+2. Performs detection on an entire folder of images
+3. Calculates mAP

 Get the darknet project by executing the following: